-CORPO RATE SERVICES CONTRACTS & BUSINESS DEVELOPMENT Film Unit Tariff 2016/17 £ 2015/16 £ % Increa Primary Rate -Major Production Feature films and major TV productions.
+CORPO PRATE SERVICES CONTRACTS & BUSINESS DEVELOPMENT Film Unit Tariff 2016/17 £ 2015/16 £ % Increa Primary Rate -Major Production Feature films and major TV productions.
 Substantial presence, significar disruption.
-Typically involving a large crew of 30+. -Large Production nt equipment and ongoing 1,230 1,230 0.0 Film / TV productions.
-Dramas, adverts, corporate productions, music vie level of disruption and disturbance. deos etc. creating some 360 360 0. -Medium Production Smaller set ups creating relatively little disturbance, usually for one day o lights.
-Typical crew of 8+ only with equipment and 255 255 0. -Small Production Presenter to camera pieces, interviews.
-Includes little equipment and mi nimal disruption/presence No Charge No Charge -Student & Charity Productions Student films or charitable/community purpose, little disruption.
-No Charge No Onarge No Charge Facility Fee -Standard Application Processing 68 68 0.
-Application provided with over 1 weeks notice of filming date -Late Application Processing 00 00 0 Application provided within 1 weeks notice of filming date 98 98 0. -Additional Roads Processing - per every 5 additional roads Application lists 10 or more roads under locations to be processed on str root works systems 30 30 0. -Location Advice ieet works systems 50 0.
-Any advice or research required that exceeds 1 hour of officer time -Site Visit per hour 30 30 0.
-Any requests for a film officer to visit the filming site on the day -Cancellation per hour 50 50 0 Application has been processed but requires cancellation 100% of agreed facility fees already incurred Notes Student and Charity Productions are exempt from facility fees also at the e film officer's discretion - dependant on workload created by application Primary rates 'per day' can be negotiated at the officer's discretion proposo howover if When a primary rate is applied it forfeits the facility fee for the application location advice and/or site visit exceed £100 this is to be included i process - nowever li location advice and/or site visit exceed £100 this is to be included
+Typically involving a large crew of 30+. nt equipment and ongoing 1,230 1,230 0.0 -Large Production Film / TV productions.
+Dramas, adverts, corporate productions, music vie level of disruption and disturbance. -Medium Production deos etc. creating some 360 360 0.
+Smaller set ups creating relatively little disturbance, usually for one day c lights.
+Typical crew of 8+ -Small Production only with equipment and 255 255 0.
+Presenter to camera pieces, interviews.
+Includes little equipment and mi nimal disruption/presence No Charge No Charge -Student & Charity Productions No onarge No Onarge Student films or charitable/community purpose, little disruption.
+No Charge No Charge Facility Fee -Standard Application Processing 68 68 0.
+Application provided with over 1 weeks notice of filming date 00 00 0. -Late Application Processing Application provided within 1 weeks notice of filming date 98 98 0. -Additional Roads Processing - per every 5 additional roads 00 00 0.
+Application lists 10 or more roads under locations to be processed on str reet works systems 30 30 0. -Location Advice , Any advice or research required that exceeds 1 hour of officer time -Site Visit per hour 30 30 0.
+Any requests for a film officer to visit the filming site on the day -Cancellation per hour 50 50 0.
+Application has been processed but requires cancellation 100% of agreed facility fees already incurred Notes film officiale discussion Student and Charity Productions are exempt from facility fees also at the e film officer's discretion - dependant on workload created by application Primary rates 'per day' can be negotiated at the officer's discretion When a primary rate is applied it forfeits the facility fee for the application n process - however if location advice and/or site visit exceed £100 this is to be included